 No truly inclusive school can exist without an inclusive recruitment process.
 As I was researching links for this blog I stumbled across this post by the awesome Nancy Gedge about the lack of disabled teachers in the UK.
 Indeed the get into teaching site has little or no information for those looking to get into teaching.
 If we exclude potentially excellent candidates we miss out on all the benefits a diverse staff team bring.
-It is well known that an interview is not a great indicator of future performance in a role; yet interviews are the primary technique used for selecting new staff.
+It is well known that an interview does not indicate future performance in a role.
+Yet interviews are the primary technique used for selecting new staff.

-I have never had an interview where these are presented in any format other than verbally. does anyone else think it’s strange how the questions are guarded and revealed like state secrets?
-When did we decide no one should be able to prepare answers for questions that in reality you would not answer off the cuff.
+I have never had an interview where the interviewer presents the questions in any format other than verbally.
+Does anyone else think it’s strange how the questions are guarded and revealed like state secrets?
+When did we decide no one should be able to prepare answers for questions that in reality, you would not answer off the cuff.

-If you are looking for a school leader you want someone who is Inspirational, knowledgeable, skilled and caring.
-All of these can be evidenced outside of an interview day.
+If you are on the hunt for a school leader you want someone who is Inspirational, knowledgeable, skilled and caring.
+Evidence for all of these can be found outside of an interview day.
 Ask for outcomes and examples beforehand or in follow up.
 Inclusive recruitment should look beyond the day of the interview.Inclusive recruitment should look beyond the day of the interview.
 Click To Tweet

 The theory of universal design should be part of any school building.
 There is really no excuse in a modern school for an interviewee to climb sets of stairs or to have the room adapted.
-Each learning or meeting space ideally would be equipped to support all employees.
+We should equip each learning or meeting space to support all employees.
 Whether this is something as simple as making sure the lights work and the windows can be shaded.
-That the room is quiet and distraction free, after all you are assessing the candidates ability to complete tasks however they would in post.
-If they would not be expected to complete a task in the midst of a busy room then provide an office for them to use to complete the task.
+That the room is quiet and distraction-free, after all, you are assessing the candidate’s ability to complete tasks however they would in post.
+If we would not expect the candidate to complete a task in the midst of a busy room (i.e safeguarding) then provide an office for them to use to complete the task.

 We are not talking about reducing challenge we are suggesting removing barriers so you can attract the best candidates.
 All these considerations should be made to all candidates wherever possible.
-If additional adjustments are required please make them you may just find the perfect candidate.
+If a candidate asks for additional adjustments please make them you may just find the perfect candidate.